davepacheco/kartlytics/README.md

 - Impacts-by-shell: use explosion or "crash" to detect getting hit by something
 - Impact of bomb?
 - Power slides, boosts, and boost attempts?
+- Real-time commentary by piping the iGrabber output through kartvid, and the results to the OS X "say" command.